tyranitar898/myNBA-Backend/README.md

-MyNBA is a web app to that provides statistical analysis on the NBA using various machine learning models.
+myNBA-Backend is a web api that provides statistical analysis on the NBA using various machine learning models.

 ## Endpoints